dotmailer/dotmailer-magento-extension/README.md

  - Coupon EDC expiration date.
 You can set the expiration date for coupon included into the URL
  - Improve finding guests.
 Guest will be added in bulk to the table.
  - Add new automation for first customer order event.
- - EDC include all product types to have an image and inlcude the price range available for the product.
+ - EDC include all product types to have an image and include the price range available for the product.

 ###### Bug fixes
  - EDC fixed the prefix for table names.
  - Fix unsubscribeEmail register already exists.
  - New installation do not get the customers mark as subscribers.
  - Automation program enrollment without unserialized is failing.
- - Exclution Rules conditional mapping fix.
+ - Exclusion Rules conditional mapping fix.

 ###### Improvements
  - Appcues script will run in admin on connector pages only.
- - Improve the index for the email campaing table.
+ - Improve the index for the email campaign table.
  - Allow to include Order multiselect attributes.

 # V6.0.0